Chemical Control Superfund Site: Company history

 The Chemical Control superfund site was operated and run by the Chemical Control Corporation.
 It received a five-year operating permit in 1972 for its incinerator that passed the air quality tests.
 Between 1976 and 1977, the owner and operator of Chemical Control was William Carracino.
 During this period of time, he arranged for midnight dumping throughout Elizabeth to "offset the buildup of inventory at the site".
 He was indicted and convicted of this crime and was sentenced to "two consecutive three year terms and fined a sum of $21,000."
 However, Carracino sold the company to Eugene Conlon and John Albert, who were allegedly linked to a well-known mob under the Genovese family.
-The two appointed William Collection as the new president.
-During this time, 30,000 drums of chemicals were recorded on site and Collection was ordered to get rid of them in a safe manner.
-He had refused to do so and by 1979 over 50,000 drums of chemicals were recorded to be on site.
-This led to the condemnation of the Chemical Control site in 1979.
+The two appointed William Colleton as the new president.
+During this time, 30,000 drums of chemicals were recorded on site and Colleton was ordered to get rid of them in a safe manner.
+On one occasion a company run by John Albert, Sampson Tank Cleaning, was paid "$48,000 by Jersey City to remove some eight hundred drums of chemicals abandoned on the city’s pier.
+Although the city paid for the drums to be disposed of properly, they were later found stockpiled at the Chemical Control Company."
+It's unclear if these drums abandoned on the city pier were left there by Mafia controlled companies, but they had a history of doing things like that.
+There was some concern that CCC might attempt to cut costs and collect insurance by creating a deliberate fire.
+He had refused to dispose of them safely and by 1979 over 50,000 drums of chemicals were recorded to be on site.
+This led to the condemnation of the Chemical Control site in 1979, removing any incentive for a deliberate fire, at least from CCC.

 Superfund designation

 State and national intervention were enforced on the Chemical Control superfund site.
 The state of New Jersey initiated cleanup efforts through Peabody Coastal Services and from funding by the New Jersey Spill Compensation Fund after the site was condemned in 1979.
+Whether or not Coastal Services was also controlled by the Mafia they didn't clean it up and actually took in more barrels against court orders.
+"Whether or not the fire was deliberately set, it seems reasonable to conclude with David Weinberg that it 'couldn’t have happened without a State Department of Environmental Protection that was unwilling or unable to use the law to regulate the Chemical Control Corporation.' .....
+Coastal Services said it removed 8,200 drums and billed the state for $1.9 million.
+On the other hand, the DEP concluded there were 60,000 drums on the property the night of the fire, some 26,000 more than when Coastal began its alleged clean-up.”
 The 1980 fire at Chemical Control resulted in national intervention as a result of the magnitude of contamination that effected both the state of New Jersey and New York via the air, soil, and water.